attabeezy/attabeezy/README.md

 ## What I'm Doing

-- **Building with ML** — applying probabilistic and sequential models to solve domain-specific problems
+- **Building with ML** — applying machine learning to solve domain-specific problems
-- **Exploring AI research** — reading anything and everything AI, LLMs, AI agents, and DRL
+- **Exploring AI research** — reading anything and everything AI/ML, from LLMs to Agents
 - **Studying breadth-first** — working through AI/ML, quant finance, and engineering in parallel

 ## Connect